Why do your postdoc in Germany

 1. Germany’s universities are among the best in the world

 Germany is one of the world’s leading research nations.
 And its universities are rated among the best on the planet.
-According to a ranking published by US News & World Report in 2014, Germany has 42 of the world’s 500 Top Global Universities and therefore comes second only to the USA.
+Germany is home to 38 of the world’s 500 top universities listed in the renowned Shanghai Ranking, which puts it in third place after the United States and China.
 This international reputation is based on a long tradition of excellent academic research and teaching.

 2. Germany is a leading research nation

-Its innovativeness and scientific curiosity have enabled Germany to rank second among the world’s most dynamic countries when it comes to patent, trademark and design applications .
+Its innovativeness and scientific curiosity have enabled Germany to rank among the world’s most dynamic countries when it comes to patent, trademark and industrial design applications.
+And no other European country registers more patents than Germany at the European Patent Office.
 The country is considered a groundbreaking research nation – especially in the disciplines of the future.

 When it comes to academic publications, Germany is also among the Top Five in the world.
 It therefore offers ideal conditions for your research career.